 From orchestral to chamber music to solo, students have numerous opportunities to test the skills and repertoire they have been working on.

 In addition to the regular required recitals, quartets enrolled in this program have opportunities for additional performances both on and off campus.
-Recent engagements include concerts on the Music from the Western Reserve series and at the Aurora School of Music.
+Recent engagements include concerts on the Music from the Western Reserve series, Friends of Chamber of Music series in Akron and at the Aurora School of Music, among others.

 Training in orchestral performance is an integral part of study at Kent State University.
 The Kent State University Orchestra performs a five to eight concert subscription series a year.
 Its repertoire is diverse, spanning from the Classical era to the 21st Century.
 The orchestra also performs with the KSU Opera every other year in fully staged productions and the Kent State Choirs every year.
 For more information about the orchestra program, please visit their page here.